kaonone/sparta/scenario_yaml.md

 ```

 #### report
-Stores current state of the contract(s) defined in `report-type` in a log file.
+Store current state of the contract(s) defined in `report-type` to a log file.
 ```yaml
 report: myReportType
 ```